GP inducing variables

 A classic trick for factoring GP likelihoods.

-Sparse Gaussian processes are ones where you approximate the target posterior by summarising the data with a short list of inducing points that have nearly the same similar posterior density, by some metric.
+Sparse Gaussian processes approximate the target posterior by summarising the data with a short list of inducing points that have nearly the same posterior density, by some metric.
 These have been invented in various forms by various people, but most of the differences we can ignore.
-Based on citations, thethe Right Way is the version of Titsias (2009), which we use in all the subsequent things as a building-block.
+Based on citations, the Ground Zero for the Right Way is the version of Titsias (2009), which is the foundation stone of all subsequent methods.
+An summary Titsias (2009) from Hensman, Fusi, and Lawrence (2013):

 Quoting them: